Microchip-MPLAB-Harmony/mc_apps_sam_d5x_e5x/apps/mcp_pmsm_foc_pll_estimator_sam_e54/readme.md

 ---
 parent: Microchip MPLAB® Harmony 3 Motor Control Application Examples for SAM D5x/E5x family
-title: PMSM FOC using Quadrature Encoder
+title: PMSM FOC using PLL Estimator
 has_children: false
 has_toc: false
 ---

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# PMSM FOC using Quadrature Encoder
+# PMSM FOC using PLL Estimator

-This example application shows how to control the Permanent Magnet Synchronous Motor (PMSM) with Quadrature Encoder based Field Oriented Control (FOC) on a SAME54 Micro-controller.
+This example application shows how to control the Permanent Magnet Synchronous Motor (PMSM) with PLL Estimator based Field Oriented Control (FOC) on a SAME54 Micro-controller.

 ## Description

 Permanent Magnet Synchronous Motor (PMSM) is controlled using Field Oriented Control (FOC).
-Rotor position and speed is determined using quadrature encoder sensor.
+Rotor position and speed is determined using PLL estimator technique.
 Motor start/stop operation is controlled by the switch and motor speed can be changed by the on-board potentiometer.
 Waveforms and variables can be monitored runtime using X2CScope.

 Key features enabled in this project are: